petershin/liferay-learn/docs/dxp/latest/en/liferay-development/integrating-external-applications/creating-a-basic-custom-element.md

 })();
 ```

-Other Custom Element client extension samples are available through the sample workspace using different frameworks/programming languages/libraries (e.g., Angular, JavaScript, and React).
+Other Custom Element client extension samples that use different frameworks/programming languages/libraries are available through the sample workspace.
 Try deploying and using them too.

 Now, deploy the client extension.

-## Deploy the Client Extension to Liferay
+## Deploy the Custom Element Client Extension to Liferay

 ```{include} /_snippets/run-liferay-portal.md
 ```